icon of person balancing two shapes

 Marine Service Technician apprentices and individuals challenging the certification must successfully complete an Advanced Competency Assessment as a completion requirement of this program.
 Please contact Quadrant Marine Institute for more information and to arrange an assessment.

-Certificate of Qualification Exam Information and Resources
+Certificate of Qualification

-• None
+None

-Challenge the Trade
+Challenge the Certification Exam

-If you have significant work experience in a trade but have never been certified in Canada, you may apply to challenge the certification.
-Learn more about How to Challenge a Skilled Trade.
+If you have work experience in the trade but have never been certified in Canada, you may be eligible to challenge the certification exam as a Trade Qualifier to become certified without going through an apprenticeship program.

 Note: Marine Service Technician apprentices and individuals challenging the certification must successfully complete an Advanced Competency Assessment as a completion requirement of this program.
 Please contact Quadrant Marine Institute for more information and to arrange an assessment.